csc-training/hpc-python/docs/mooc/python-and-performance/prerequisities.md

 exercises, since getting your hands dirty and doing it yourself is simply the best way to learn programming.

-We provide simple instructions for setting up a programming environment for the course in your own laptop/workstation, but we provide also some guidance on installing the various Python components in a supercomputing cluster.
+We provide simple instructions for setting up a virtual machine with the programming environment for the course in your own laptop/workstation.
+The virtual machine is based on Linux, and in order to carry out the exercises some familiarity with the Linux command line is useful.